pyxem/kikuchipy/doc/pattern_processing.rst

     domain with the kernel's transfer function and subsequently computing the IFFT (right).

-Note also that :meth:`~kikuchipy.signals.ebsd.EBSD.fft_filter` performs the filtering on the patterns with data type ``np.float32``, and therefore have to rescale back to the pattern's original data type if necessary.
+Note also that :meth:`~kikuchipy.signals.EBSD.fft_filter` performs the filtering on the patterns with data type ``np.float32``, and therefore have to rescale back to the pattern's original data type if necessary.